NCAS-CMS/cfa-conventions/source/cfa.md

   This attribute takes a string value comprising blank-separated elements of the form "`base: substitution`", where `base` is a case-sensitive keyword that defines the part of a file URI which is to be replaced by the string defined by `substitution`.
   The value of `base` must have the form `${...}`, where `...` represents one or more letters, digits, and underscores.
   The order of elements is not significant.
-  The use of substitutions can save space in the file and, if the fragment files were to be moved, provides a means of updating the CFA-netCDF file without having to accessing the `file` variable's data.
+  The use of substitutions can save space in the file and, if the fragment files were to be moved, provides a means of updating the CFA-netCDF file without having to access the `file` variable's data.

   A URI must be a fully qualified URL, a file URI, or else a file name whose path is relative to the location of the CFA-netCDF file.
   Which one of these applies to a given URI is ascertained after any substitutions have been applied, and if it is not a URL nor a file URI then it is assumed to be a relative path.